-The tests and associated examinations shall be confirmed by a Certificate issued on form 5.1.2 (No. 2).
+The tests and associated examinations shall be confirmed by a Certificate of Test and Thorough Examination of Lifting Appliances (Form 5.1.2).

 10.4.6 Periodical surveys of cargo handling gear of ships not engaged in international voyages may be combined with annual surveys of the ship, having regard to the submissions before the assigned date and extensions permitted.